 Potential Other Benefit or Disadvantage Relevant Information Patients' ability to achieve major life goals related to education, work, or family life It is unclear if KarXT can make a significant impact on patients' ability to achieve major life goals compared with currently available therapies.
 Caregivers' quality of life and/or ability to achieve major life goals related to education, work, or family life It is unclear if KarXT can make a significant impact on caregivers quality of life or their ability to achieve major life goals compared with currently available therapies.
 Patients' ability to manage and sustain treatment given the complexity of regimen KarXT offers no significant advantages compared with existing oral therapies and may be less efficacious than existing long acting injectable medications.
 Society's goal of reducing health inequities Schizophrenia appears to disproportionately affects racial minority populations, and significant disparities exist in prevalence, disease control, and rates of complications.
-ICER calculated the Health Improvement Distribution Index, looking at the relative proportion of any health gains from treatment of schizophrenia for the following groups with a higher prevalence of schizophrenia than the general US population (see Supplement A1): Black / African American = 2.3 However, there is some uncertainty about whether the higher rates of diagnosis of schizophrenia in Black people in the US represents true higher prevalence or a tendency for psychosis to be attributed to affective psychotic disorders (such as bipolar mania) in a White population and to schizophrenia in a Black population.
+ICER calculated the Health Improvement Distribution Index, looking at the relative proportion of any health gains from treatment of schizophrenia for the following groups with a higher prevalence of schizophrenia than the general US population (see Supplement A1): • Black / African American = 2.3 However, there is some uncertainty about whether the higher rates of diagnosis of schizophrenia in Black people in the US represents true higher prevalence or a tendency for psychosis to to affective psychotic disorders (such as bipolar mania) in a White population and to schizophrenia in a Black population.
+KarXT is a drug with a new mechanism of action that may allow Other treatment of people who did not benefit from and/or tolerate existing treatments.